vlamen/vlamen.github.io/index.md

 **[July 2017]**

 We have multiple PhD and Postdoc positions in machine learning inluding applications of deep learning.
 More info on the group website, prof. Pechenizkiy's [website](http://www.win.tue.nl/~mpechen/) and the TU/e vaccancy [website](https://jobs.tue.nl/en/vacancies.html).
-Please conctact us by email if you are interested or apply on the TU/e vacancy [website](https://jobs.tue.nl/en/vacancies.html).
+Please contact us by email if you are interested or apply on the TU/e vacancy [website](https://jobs.tue.nl/en/vacancies.html).

 # Students, projects and collaborations